ericyd/loop-supreme/roadmap.md

 - [ ] make Track controls slightly less wide
 - [x] add track ID indicator so keyboard controls make sense
 - [x] make beat counter sticky so you can see it even when you scroll

+## Enhancements

+- [ ] allow changing tempo by typing value into an input